franklin113/TD_Stage_Window/README.md

 - Media Item settings now has a "Stacking Order" page.
   - You have buttons to allow you to change the stacking order of each item.
 - Stacking order methods within the Manager class have been updated to function properly.
+- Main Comp now has a "New Media Item Expression" parameter.
+When you create a new piece of media, this expression is assigned to it's top parameter.
+This way, you can automatically have them select some part of your system, or keep them default.

 ## 0.04